Workers Compensation: Who is Covered?

 Workers who are engaged in “casual labor” on behalf of their employer may not be considered employees.
 Such workers are generally considered “independent contractors.”
 Casual labor is defined as work that is not in the usual trade or profession of the contracting party.
 Examples of this type of relationship may include: an employer hiring an independent contractor to upgrade the office building, or a manufacturer hiring an independent contractor to do landscaping on the business property.
 In both instances, the workers are not performing duties that would generally be carried out by an employee on the premises.

-Even when an employer calls his or her workers “independent contractors,” the Industrial Commission may find that the worker was in fact an employee If the employer exerts a sufficient degree of control over the manner and method of work performance, the Industrial Commission may determine that they are actually an employee.
+Even when an employer calls his or her workers “independent contractors,” the Industrial Commission may find that the worker was in fact an employee if the employer exerts a sufficient degree of control over the manner and method of work performance.
 In such a case, the employer may be held liable for any work-related injuries.

 What Happens If Your Employer Doesn’t Have Coverage